Coworking During the Pandemic: Members Share Their Positive Experience

 “Although coworking has been dramatically impacted by COVID-19 and the financial crisis, it’s likely to remain a viable and important alternative for a variety of user types in the years to come,” says Cushman & Wakefield in their August 2020 report, The Changing Role of Coworking Workplace Ecosystem.

 While that assessment is good news, Brooklyn Creative League (like you our members) has definitely been impacted by the pandemic.
-It’s been a challenging time, but we’re thankful that we’re still in business and that we’re open 24/7 for members to come in and get their work done.
+It’s been a challenging time, but we’re thankful that we’re still in business and that our coworking office in Gowanus, Brooklyn, is 24/7 for members to come in and get their work done.
 It really brings us joy to see folks continue to show up here and work in their space away from home.

 As we discussed in a previous post, to keep members safe, we’ve made some changes to the space and laid out a set of guidelines for all of us to adhere to.
 Thank you to everyone for doing your part to keep others safe.